 Install money-saving apps

-There are dozens of free apps to help people save.
+There are dozens of free apps that can make your smartphone an important tool in helping you save.

-SwagBucks gives you gift cards to over 100 retailers in exchange for completing surveys.
+Swagbucks gives you gift cards to over 100 of your favorite retailers in exchange for completing surveys and watching videos.

 At a minimum, every household should save enough to cover expenses for three months.
-The target amount depends on factors such as the number of kids in the household, what is owed on the mortgage and career prospects in the event of job loss.
-People in careers with high turnover or injury rates should double the goal.
+The target amount depends on factors such as the number of kids in the home, how much is owed on the mortgage, and each breadwinner's career prospects in the event of job loss.

-Multiply the monthly expense total by the number of months.
+When you've determined your monthly expenses, determine your savings goal by multiplying by the number of months you want your fund to cover.
 A banker, accountant or credit counselor can take a look to make sure you’re on the right track.
 There are also emergency fund calculators online.

 Yes, you really need emergency savings

-Five-figure savings goals are always intimidating.
+Five-figure savings goals can be intimidating.
 Just remember that saving even a small amount each month is better than saving nothing at all.
-Stick to your goal whether it’s $500, $200, or even $50 per month.
+Stick to your goal, whether it’s $500, $200 or even $50 per month.

-Jump-start your savings by shopping around for banks that have introductory bonuses for new customers.
-Resist the urge to blow the big tax refund.
-Each time you pay off a debt or receive an unexpected windfall, sock it into the savings account.
+Jump-start your savings by shopping around for a bank that offers an introductory bonus for new customers.
+And resist the urge to blow the next big tax refund you receive.
+Each time you get an unexpected windfall, sock it away into the savings account.

 If you build a big enough buffer, you’ll never have to go into debt for unplanned expenses.
-You won’t drain your retirement fund or be forced to sell stocks at a disadvantage.
-You can afford to seek emergency care if you accidentally poison yourself.
+You'll be able to afford your new transmission or appendix surgery, and you won’t drain your retirement fund or be forced to sell stocks at a loss.